Eterbase Coin (XBASE) Trading 4.9% Lower Over Last 7 Days

-Eterbase Coin (CURRENCY:XBASE) traded 6.4% lower against the US dollar during the 1-day period ending at 18:00 PM Eastern on July 17th.
-Eterbase Coin has a total market cap of $3.10 million and approximately $44,732.00 worth of Eterbase Coin was traded on exchanges in the last day.
-In the last week, Eterbase Coin has traded down 4.9% against the US dollar.
-One Eterbase Coin coin can currently be purchased for $0.0031 or 0.00000026 BTC on popular cryptocurrency exchanges.
+Eterbase Coin (CURRENCY:XBASE) traded down 6.4% against the U.S. dollar during the 24 hour period ending at 16:00 PM ET on July 23rd.
+During the last seven days, Eterbase Coin has traded down 4.9% against the U.S. dollar.
+Eterbase Coin has a market cap of $3.10 million and $44,732.00 worth of Eterbase Coin was traded on exchanges in the last 24 hours.
+One Eterbase Coin coin can currently be purchased for approximately $0.0031 or 0.00000026 BTC on exchanges.

 - DREP [old] (DREP) traded down 19.5% against the dollar and now trades at $1.96 or 0.00003399 BTC.